monome/docs/docs/modular/ansible/index.md

   The time between each note and shape is set to the same time interval as the first two notes or shapes.
 A pattern of 7 notes will thus become a rigid 7-beat sequence.

-* *Previous pattern, Next Pattern*
+* *Reverse playback, Regular playback*
-  These *runes* allow navigating through the pattern bank without having to use the bank selector, nor stop playback.
-If a pattern is currently playing when this rune is pressed, the newly recalled pattern will begin playing immediately.
+  These *runes* control the direction of playback: the right rune represents the order the pattern was recorded in; the left rune represents reverse playback.

 * *Double speed, half speed*
   These *runes* destructively edit the playback speed of a pattern, even while it is currently playing.
 Press double-speed a couple times to make rapid arpeggios, or even Gameboy-esque chords when taken to the limit.
 Half speed opens up the possibility for long evolving chord sequences, especially when applied to a linearized pattern.